baymlab/HMSphages/docs/resources/04_ITinstructions.md

 nav_order: 4
 ---

-# Welcome to HMS PHAGES day 1!
+# Welcome to HMS-PHAGES day 1!

+Schedule for the day:
+- Introduction to the program
+- Tour of the spaces you'll be working in
+- Laboratory safety orientation
+- IT onboarding on HMS-PHAGES laptops
+- Online safety training

+Lunch break

+- *Working with Bacteria* lab exercises
+- Farm sampling trip briefing

 ---